GIScience/ors-map-client/docs/plugins.md

 - `addRouteStop`
 - `appRouteDataChanged`

-You can search the entire app for `eventBus.$on(` to find all the events emitted via eventBus.
+You can search the entire app for `EventBus.$on(` to find all the events emitted via EventBus.

 ## List of all hooks available